Frequently Asked Questions

 The complexity of the subject and the costs of monetization, i.e. the entire life cycle of a carbon credit; from its qualification to its sale remains extremely tedious and economically unaffordable for small reduction projects.

-Once a micro GHG reduction project has been qualified (via the completion of a carbon footprint), Will’s business model allows each organization to participate without any further outlay, as WILL assumes all the costs and risks of monetization.
+Once a GHG reduction micro-project has been qualified (via the completion of a carbon footprint), Will’s business model allows each organization to participate without further outlay, since WILL assumes all the costs and risks of monetization, and ensures an annual monetary return to its members who reduce their emissions.

-No. WILL has renewed its Sustainable Community for Quebec project for a second period covering 2020-2029.
-Each micro-project that remains active, supported by supporting documentation, will be quantified on an annual basis until December 31, 2029.
+10 years.
+WILL has renewed its Sustainable Community for Quebec project for a second period running from 2020-2029.
+Each micro-project that remains active, supported by documentary evidence, can be quantified on an annual basis until December 31, 2029.

 Reference: https://solutionswill.com/en/renewal-of-the-sustainable-community-project-confirmed-by-vcs/